Alex-Broughton/fermi-ml/examples/example1/README.md

 My process is this:

-(1) Create a work directory (e.g. workdir_example) that has a config.py file and
+(1) Create a work directory (e.g. example1) that has a config.py file and
     a run.py file.
-I'll typically follow the naming convention sims_<workdir name> (e.g. sims_example).
-The output directory should contain a directory called /out.
-This code will save your sim data and output maps to the corresponding output folder /output/sim_#, and the log files will be under /out/out-#.txt, and the TS data will be under /tsout/TS_sim_#.txt.
+The workdir directory should contain directories called /output, /slurmout, /tsout.
+This code will save your sim data and output maps to the corresponding output folder /output/sim_#, and the log files will be under /slurmout/out-#.txt, and the TS data will be under /tsout/TS_sim_#.txt.
 Set these parameters in this file at the beginning of main().
+Update multitest.sub to the correct output locations.

 (2) Run one simluation using multitest.sub (this will be sim 0), running a full
     simulation from start to finish (6hrs), saving all the intermediate files